reboot-conseil/node-js-tests-talk/README.md

 <!-- TODO -->
 ### `scenario-9`: spy and mocks

-In this scenario, we will see how to use spies and mocks un automated tests.
+In this scenario, we will see examples of how to use spies and mocks in automated tests.

 <!-- TODO -->
 ### `scenario-X`: testing an NLP interface